-Relief well also have a huge range of applications as shown:
+Relief well also have a huge range of applications as shown below:

-When water seeps into an acquifer, it is know as ‘’recharge’’ and hence the name recharge well suggests that ground water that seeps through and acquifer in an excavation site is know as recharge well.
+When water seeps into an aquifer, it is known as ‘’recharge’’ and hence the name recharge well suggests that water that seeps through a pipe into an aquifer in an excavation site is known as recharge well.

-Usually, recharge well are used in deep excavation to return water back to the aquifer away from the site dewatering system.
-It is typically use for controlling settlement of compressible soils due to the change in pore water change, causing adverse effect to structures on top of the soil layer.
-This eventually causes settlement at the excavation site that will damage nearby structures.
-Recharge well and relief well are usually carried out (not in sequence) at the projects we have carried out in Singapore.
+Usually, recharge wells are used in deep excavation for minimizing drawdown effect via returning water back to the aquifer away from the site dewatering system.
+It is typically use for controlling consolidation of compressible soils due to the change in porewater pressure causing adverse effect (e.g. differential settlement or damage) to structures on top of the compressible soil layer.

 The 2 most commonly known techniques of recharge well are known as:

-b) using “gravitational force’ for water to flow under gravity and seep into the aquifer.
+b) “gravitational force’ where water flow from the elevated water tanks and seep into the aquifer under gravity effect.

 The selection of either techniques for recharge well largely depends on the site condition and projection requirements.